FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 **Option 1**

-If a tag’s position and orientation **on the FTC game field** are specified in advance, the tag’s pose data could be used by an advanced OpMode to calculate the robot’s position on the field.
-This conversion math, an exercise for the FTC team, can allow a robot to use the tag’s pose data in real-time to navigate to the desired location on the field.
+If a tag’s position and orientation **on the game field** are specified in advance, the tag’s pose data could be used by an advanced OpMode to calculate the robot’s position on the field.
+This conversion math, an exercise for the reader, can allow a robot to use the tag’s pose data in real-time to navigate to the desired location on the field.

 **Option 2**

-Vision processing can consume significant **CPU resources** and USB communications **bandwidth**.
-FTC teams may balance the benefits of higher resolution and speed (frames-per-second) against the risk of overloading CPU and bandwidth resources.
-The 8.2 SDK provides numerous tools to manage this balance: - select the camera resolution - disable and enable the RC preview (called LiveView) - disable and enable the AprilTag (or TFOD) processor - close the camera stream - select a compressed video streaming format - measure frames-per-second - set decimation (down-sampling) - select a pose solver algorithm
+Vision processing can consume significant **CPU resources** and USB communications **bandwidth**. *FIRST* Tech Challenge teams may balance the benefits of higher resolution and speed (frames-per-second) against the risk of overloading CPU and bandwidth resources.
+The 8.2 SDK provides numerous tools to manage this balance:

+- select the camera resolution
+- disable and enable the RC preview (called LiveView)
+- disable and enable the AprilTag (or TFOD) processor
+- close the camera stream
+- select a compressed video streaming format
+- measure frames-per-second
+- set decimation (down-sampling)
+- select a pose solver algorithm

 **Option 3**

 Clearer camera images can improve AprilTag (and TFOD) vision processing.
-The FTC SDK offers powerful **webcam controls** (Exposure, Gain, Focus, and more), now available in FTC Blocks!
+The SDK offers powerful **webcam controls** (Exposure, Gain, Focus, and more), now available in FTC Blocks!
 These controls can be applied under various lighting conditions.